dragome/dragome-sdk/doc/article1.md

 * Operating System no minimum requirement.
 * __Important note about debugging__: it is not required the use of any plugin for your IDE or for your browser (any modern Chrome version by now, and any version of Firefox soon, Safari and IE in future versions)

+# Crud Grid example
+This example is based on [AngularJS CRUD Grid with WebApi, EF, Bootstrap, Font Awesome & Toastr][2].
+See original demo [here][3].

 ## Server-side code
 There is only one class in server side, this is the implementation of our service that provides instances of required entities as well as metadata for UI creation.
 It handles interactions to ORM by EntityManager, such as finding, removing, saving and updating entities.
-Also it provides metadata for both related entities Place and People.
+Also it provides metadata for both entities Place and People.
-See how to use [services][2].
+See how to use services [here][4].

 ## Client-side code
 All the remaining code is going to be executed at client side, this java code will be transformed to javascript and will be loaded by the browser in order to: create UI, manipulate entities instances, serialize/deserialize data structures, establish communication to server, etc.

 Our first setup is about creating a **CrudGrid** instance, that's the main model we are going to use, passing it which entity we want it to show.
 Then for start building all components we will use a **ComponentBuilder** constructed with current **VisualPanel**, where all components and subcomponents will be hanging on.
-To see how to use templates take a look at [Template Engine][3].
+To see how to use templates take a look at [Template Engine][5].

 ``` Java
 CrudGrid crudGrid= new CrudGrid(entityType);